adrianyau/Python-Statistical-Modeling/README.md

 6. The dataframes between CitiBikes and Yelp were joined using the Pandas function 'pd.merge' having identified the 'ids' under citibikes to be the unique variable, which would capture locations near a specific bike station.
 Data was visualized with graphs showing the number of bikes between bike stations; number of available bikes and empty slots near POIs; and comparision of Yelp ratings and reviews between POIs.
 In addition, the data was created, inserted, and stored in the SQLite database.

-7. Lastly, a regression model was applied to demonstrate a relationship between the number of bikes and its variables with their POIs.
+7. Lastly, a regression model using the statsmodel function was applied to demonstrate a relationship between the number of bikes and its variables with their POIs.

 ## Results
 - I discovered that pinning down coordinates to get a bike station near a single location would be tricky as other locations would be captured within the radius depending on the size applied when I called the function to get location results  Any bike station would be at least 10 km away from the nearest restaurant, bar, or point of interest.
 I had a conversation with a mentor, who suggested that I carry on with the project with my flawed original datasets having Foursquare and Yelp halt my requests due to excess limits.